gina-alaska/qgis-ak-jumpstart/README.md

 ## Usage

 1. Have a recent copy of [QGIS](http://qgis.org/en/site/) installed. _out of scope of this document_
-2. Download the [latest release](https://github.com/gina-alaska/qgis-ak-jumpstart/releases) of this repository.
+2. Download the [latest QGIS ak jump-start release](https://github.com/gina-alaska/qgis-ak-jumpstart/releases) of this repository.
 3. Unzip the release and open up the *gina-wms-layers.qgs* project file.
 4. Exploring the pre-setup layers and start making maps.